James Wright

 Personal profile

-James is a senior lecturer in sport science and performance.
-He graduated from the University of Portsmouth in 2004 with a BSc (Hons) in Sports Science.
-Following graduation, he briefly worked as a cardiac technician at St Richard’s Hospital, Chichester, before joining the University of Southampton as a sports science technician.
-During his time at Southampton University, James completed a part-time MSc in Sports Performance (2008).
-In 2010, James joined the University of Winchester as a sport science technician and teaching assistant.
-In 2013, James completed a PGCL&T in HE and is a Senior Fellow of the Higher Education Academy.
+James is a senior lecturer in sport science and performance at Southampton Solent University.
+He graduated from the University of Portsmouth with a BSc (Hons) in Sports Science.
+Following graduation, he worked as a cardiac technician at St Richard’s Hospital, Chichester, before joining the University of Southampton as a sports science technician.
+During his time at Southampton University, James completed a part-time MSc in Sports Performance at the University of Portsmouth.
+James joined the University of Winchester as a sport science technician and teaching assistant, during which time her completed a PGCL&T in HE and is a Senior Fellow of the Higher Education Academy.

 Teaching